 American firms can also register a sole-proprietorship, partnership, limited liability partnership or incorporate a company in Singapore.
 For a sole proprietorship the process takes about one day, while more complex business entities can take up to six weeks and require lawyers and accountants to assist with incorporation documents.
 A point to bear in mind is that registration/incorporation of a company does not automatically mean that expatriate staff can be assigned to Singapore.
 Foreign staff must obtain employment passes from the Singapore Ministry of Manpower, although this is generally quite routine.

 Singapore is home to a wide variety of franchise concepts with more than 500 concepts and over 30,000 franchisees operating in the country.
 Foreign franchises are well received and the United States is by far the largest supplier of foreign franchises in the country.
 There are American franchises in practically every industry.
-McDonald's, Burger King, KFC, Subway, Starbucks, Ben and Jerry’s, Gymboree, New Horizons, Mister Minit, Avis, Toys R Us, On-line Trading Academy, Comfort Keepers, Contours Express, and many others have operations in Singapore.
-American franchises that opened recently in Singapore include Krispy Kreme and Wing Zone.
+McDonald's, Burger King, KFC, Wing Zone, Krispy Kreme, Subway, Starbucks, Ben and Jerry’s, Gymboree, New Horizons, Mister Minit, Avis, Toys R Us, On-line Trading Academy, Comfort Keepers, Contours Express, and many others have operations in Singapore.

 With its strategic location and well-developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter the markets of Asia.
-There have been instances where visitors from the region saw a franchise concept in Singapore and were interested to bring it back to their own countries.
-In 2013, Singapore attracted over 15 million visitors from around the world.
-The country’s multi-ethnic society also makes the country an ideal location for foreign franchisors to test their concepts and use the reaction to gauge the acceptance of their franchise in Asia.
+There have been instances where visitors from the region saw a franchise concept in Singapore and were interested in bringing it back to their own countries.
+In 2015, Singapore attracted over 15 million visitors from around the world.
+The country’s multi-ethnic society also makes it an ideal location for foreign franchisors to test their concepts and use the reaction to gauge the acceptance of their franchise in Asia.
 There are also opportunities for U.S. franchisors to work with Singapore companies to access markets in nearby countries.
 Singapore investors may buy franchise licenses for additional markets in the Southeast Asian region and not for Singapore alone.